 AKFED’s Tourism Promotion Services (TPS) seeks to develop tourism potential in selected areas in the developing world.
 We focus on under-served regions where tourism facilities can contribute to economic growth and the overall investment climate.
-We build and manage hotels, resorts, palaces, forts, safari lodges and camps in an environmentally and culturally sensitive manner in the Eastern Africa region (DR Congo, Kenya, Mozambique, Rwanda, Tanzania, Uganda and Zanzibar) and in three countries in Central and South Asia (Afghanistan, Pakistan and Tajikistan) under the brand name Serena Hotels.
+We build and manage hotels, resorts, palaces, forts, safari lodges and camps in an environmentally and culturally sensitive manner in the Eastern Africa region (DR Congo, Kenya, Mozambique, Rwanda, Tanzania, Uganda and Zanzibar) and in two countries in Central and South Asia (Pakistan and Tajikistan) under the brand name Serena Hotels.

 Serena Hotels are designed to integrate best practices in social, cultural, environmental and economic development within its daily interactions, operations and business processes.
 These help to stimulate local economic activity, development and growth around the area of their existence.